Bean6754/akjv/README.md

 ## This is a fork to use the Cambridge KJV (Authorised King James Version) instead of the Oxford KJV.

-Read the Word of God from your terminal
+Read the Word of God from your terminal.

 ## Usage.